 Be a peer mentor

 Boost your leadership skills and help a new student adjust to life on campus.
 Support student success by referring your mentee to useful resources, encouraging them to get involved and providing guidance on how to succeed at SAIT.

 Do you have the ability to influence?
 Are you enjoying SAIT and doing well academically (min.
 GPA 3.0)?
 Are you empathetic toward the ideas and experiences of others?

 Sign up to be a peer mentor:

-- enhance your self-awareness through positive role modelling;
+- enhance your self-awareness through positive role modeling

 - improve your career profile and gain credit for your co-curricular record.

 Training and support will be provided.

 Note: Mentors are not tutors — they are not expected to assist mentees with coursework.

 Studies show being a mentor increases academic performance, self-understanding, communication and personal growth.